The Bankrate promise

 Many insurers also have a mobile app that includes digital ID cards and proof of coverage.
 That way, there is no need to print the required documents before heading to the tow lot.
 You could even purchase a policy on the spot at the impound lot if you need proof of insurance to get your car back.

 The best car insurance company is different for every driver.
 It depends on where you live, your budget, what type of coverage you need, which discounts you qualify for and more.
 To find the best company for you, be sure to shop around and compare insurers using your personal criteria.

 If your car gets repossessed, meaning it has been seized by your lender, you may be wondering what to do with your insurance.
 If you are not planning to purchase another car, you can cancel your car insurance policy.
 On the other hand, if you are planning to purchase another car or pay to get your current car back, you should keep your policy active to avoid a coverage lapse.

 The towing company’s insurance should cover it, because the damage would technically be their fault.
 If the towing company or their insurance will not accept responsibility, your car insurance could cover the damage to your vehicle if you have full coverage car insurance, which includes collision and comprehensive coverage.
 If you have liability-only car insurance, your insurance would not cover damage to your vehicle.

 Car insurance premiums vary based on many factors.
-Your state, age, claim history, driving record and the make and model of your vehicle can all impact your rate.
-For reference, the average cost of car insurance in the United States is $1,674 per year for a full coverage policy.
+Your claim history, driving record and the make and model of your vehicle can all impact your rate, as can numerous other factors.
+For reference, the average cost of car insurance in the United States is $1,771 per year for a full coverage policy.
 Your rate for similar coverage may be higher or lower based on your circumstances.